"Please don't take it for granted, life is so precious."

 “We also provided food parcels, more trauma and survival kits and, because the Russians blew up the Kakhovka dam, we provided desalination tablets to make the water drinkable.

-A destroyed tank in Ukraine (Image: Courtesy of Craig Williams)
+(Image: Courtesy of Craig Williams)

 “Our group delivers food, mobile showers, hospitals and bakeries, plus heaters, cookers, boilers to prepare for winter so we provide diesel generators, communications and vehicles.
 We also financed the purchase of four buses to get people in and out safely.”